BAGM: A Backdoor Attack for Manipulating Text-to-Image Generative Models: Results

 \textbf{2.
-In the Wild Experiment}: Next, we conduct an experiment using the evaluation metrics we have introduced in this work.
-Note that our metrics are more practical for assessing real world attack capabilities.
-Our metrics allow for a more thorough, practical investigation into the performance of the BAGM framework, allowing us to measure utility, robustness, attack confidence and two unique attack success rate measurements for surface, shallow and deep attacks.
-We report these results in Table \ref{resultsTable_STABLEDIFF}, and use them again in our ablation studies.
+In the Wild Experiment}: Next, we conduct an experiment using the evaluation metrics we have introduced in this work, using natural language triggers and prompts to generate images.
+Note that our metrics are more practical for assessing real world attack capabilities as they allow for a more thorough, multifaceted investigation into the performance backdoor attacks on generative models.
+Our metrics measure the utility, robustness, attack confidence and two unique attack success rate measurements for surface, shallow and deep attacks.
+We report our core, in the wild experiment findings for all three target pipelines in Table \ref{resultsTable}, with additional experimental results being reported in the supplementary material.

+We present qualitative results in Fig. \ref{resultsFigure}, highlighting the attack confidence `$\varmathbb{C}$' and the BLIP output caption.
+From $\varmathbb{C}$, we can infer that the classifier has detected a branded image for all the examples shown - used to determine ASR$_{VC}$.
+While a successful attack may be detected through a classifier (ASR$_{VC}$), this may not be detected by a captioning tool (ASR$_{VL}$).
+This highlights the importance of having a comprehensive selection of evaluation metrics when assessing backdoor attacks on generative models.

-For both experiments, we synthesise the images over 1000 generative steps and do not input any negative prompts into the pipeline.
+For both experiments, we synthesise the images over varying epochs depending on the pipeline, without inputting any negative or style prompts.
 Analysing Table \ref{comparisonTable}, it is evident that the shallow backdoor attack we propose as part of the BAGM framework is effective and comparable with the current state of the art methods when applied in a similar fashion.
-If we compare this to results reported in Table \ref{resultsTable_STABLEDIFF}, we see that not only does the ASR$_{VC}$ metric remain consistent, we report a high $\rho$ which evidences that the attacks still retains knowledge of the subject even if the output image is not embedded with a discernible logo.
-We also report high model utility, which shows that our attacks are inconspicuous and do not hamper performance when given benign inputs.
+If we compare this to results reported in Table \ref{resultsTable}, we see that not only does the ASR$_{VC}$ metric remain consistent (when comparing stable diffusion shallow attacks), we report a high $\rho$ which evidences that the attacks still retains knowledge of the subject even if the output image is not embedded with a discernible logo.

-Ranking each attack, the shallow attack appears to be the most effective, recording the highest results for all quantitative metrics except for $\varmathbb{U}$.
-The surface attack retains a 100\% utility due to the fact that the neural networks are not injected with a backdoor and the outputs come as a result of `in-distribution' data that was used for the original training of the models.
-We see that the deep attack required more training time to achieve comparable attack performance metrics, recording a higher $\varmathbb{U}$ value when compared to its shallow attack counterpart.